moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 MoveIt!
 IKFast Installation
 ---------------------------
 Install the MoveIt!
-IKFast package either from debs or from source.
+IKFast package either from Debian or from source.

 **Binary Install**: ::